lenincompres/ima-few-2025/Week 01/README.md

     * [Mozilla - Getting Started with CSS Tutorials Parts 1-14](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Getting_started)
     * [25 HTML and CSS Tutorials on Codeburst](https://codeburst.io/25-html-css-tutorials-6a864f387185)
 * Download and install Visual Studio Code
-  * In your code editor, create a new file named index.html.
+  * Create a new project with a file name index.html.
 Take the code you created in class and copy and paste it into this file.
 Add a Nav bar to your page that makes sense with the context of your restaurant's page.
 At the moment, it will just look like a bulleted list- thats ok!
 We'll make it look like a nav bar next week with css.
 Turn in this file in via NYU classes.

 ## Additional Resources